oguimbal/jcool-docs/how-to.md

 # What is this section ?

-It contains some tips & tricks to test justice.cool
+It contains some tips & tricks to test justice.cool.

 # Create a mediation against yourself